 "I don't know about you but I think of [the Great Lakes] as Michigan's, Wisconsin's, and the states that border on the Great Lakes - I feel like that's sort of our water," said Karowe.
 "But there will in the not too distant future, I'm sure, be a discussion about whether that is a states' resource or a national resource."

 Surprisingly, some crops are likely to grow larger with more carbon dioxide in the air, says Karowe.
 But he says, these bigger plants have more calories but have a lot less protein.
 So they're less valuable to use nutritionally.

 Karowe says in his research he grows plants under elevated carbon dioxide and then feeds those plants to insects.

-"A very clear pattern is that they eat about 50 percent more," says Karowe.
+"A very clear pattern is that they eat about 50 percent more," Karowe said.

 He says amino acids are what cause us to feel full and we get amino acids from protein.
 If a caterpillar is eating a plant with less protein, Karowe says it will probably need to eat more of a plant to feel full.